 What should you do with your resume when your name has changed?
-People change their names for all sorts of reasons, from the mundane (marriage or divorce) to the off-beat.
+People change their names for all sorts of reasons, from the mundane to the off-beat.
+Whether you've recently got married, divorced, or have another reason for a name change, you'll want to advise prospective employers that you have been employed under another name so they can get the full picture of your work history.

-Regardless of why you've changed yours, a name change mid-career comes with a whole new set of complications beyond updating driver's licenses and credit cards.
-For example, you need to figure out what to do with your resume.
+Regardless of why you've changed your name, a name change mid-career comes with a whole new set of complications beyond updating driver's licenses and credit cards.
+For example, you will need to plan on how you'll list it on your resume and job applications.

 Do You Have to Include Both Names on Your Resume?